Timeline & Key Dates

 Examples of partnerships that have been funded via this mechanism in the past:

-- A materials scientist with no previous cardiovascular or stroke-related research collaborating with an interventional cardiac electrophysiologist;
+- A materials scientist with no previous cardiovascular or stroke-related research collaborating with an interventional pediatric cardiac electrophysiologist;

 - A synthetic biologist collaborating with a cardiac biologist;